-The Grand Court may recognise other types of foreign judgments applying common law rules, but will not necessarily enforce them.
+The Grand Court may recognise and enforce other types of foreign judgments applying common law rules (for example in personal non-monetary judgments).

 A mortgagee or lessor could also apply to the Grand Court for an order giving leave to register a foreign court judgment under the Foreign Judgment Reciprocal Enforcement Act (As Revised) as if it were an order of the Grand Court.
 However, currently the Foreign Judgment Reciprocal Enforcement Act (As Revised) only applies to judgments of certain Australian courts.